 This era of both mass incarceration and mass probation has led to the proliferation of felony criminal records among the U.S. population.
 Shannon et. al. (2017) estimate that over 19 million individuals had felony criminal convictions in 2010, which translates to about 8.1% of the overall adult population.
 The subpopulation of those with prison experience among those with a felony record is about 7.3 million, of which about 4.9 million have completed their time on prison and/or parole.
 This means that of the approximately 19 million adults with felony records, nearly 12 million have served their sentences in the community while on probation.

 The rise in felony records has been disproportionate by race and varies substantially between states.
 Shannon and colleagues (2017) show that while the share of the total U.S. adult population with felony records is about 8 percent, the share of African American adults is about 23 percent.
 This rate is even higher for African American men, where one-third (33 percent) have a felony record (Shannon et al. 2017).
-Many factors contribute to this disparity including higher police contact for African Americans as compared to whites (Gelman et al. 2007; Brame et al. 2012; Brame et al. 2014), and a resulting greater risk of imprisonment for African American men (1 in 5, as compared to 1 in 30 for white men) (Western and Wildeman 2009; Pettit and Western 2004).
+Many factors contribute to this disparity including higher police contact for African Americans as compared to whites (Gelman et al. 2007; Brame et al. 2012; Brame et al. 2014), and a resulting greater risk of imprisonment for African American men:1 in 5 versus 1 in 30 for white men (Western and Wildeman 2009; Pettit and Western 2004).

 The share of adults with felony records varies from less than 5 percent in many states to more than 10 percent in Florida as of 2010.
 This state-level variation in punishment is correlated with multiple factors, including arrest rates, economic conditions (e.g., unemployment), demographics (e.g., African American population share), welfare expenditures, and conservative political control (Beckett 1997; Greenberg and West 2001; Jacobs and Helms 2001; Jacobs et. al. 2005; Behrens et. al. 2003; Chamlin 1989; Liska et al. 1981; Jacobs 1979; Kent and Jacobs 2004; Jacobs and O’Brien 1998; Liska and Chamlin 1984; King et. al. 2015; Myers and Talarico 1987).
 Criminal justice policies and processing also vary substantially by state.
 For example, Beckett et al. (2006) show that police surveillance and organizational practices can shape the demographic and racial pattern of imprisonment.
 Additionally, conviction rates (Bridges and Steen 1998) and the proportional use of prison and probation (Phelps 2017) show substantial state-by-state variation.